pafruchtenreich/bayesian_stats/README.md

-# Bayesian statistics
+# Bayesian Statistics 🚀

-This project is part of the lecture **Bayesian Statistics** given at ENSAE Paris during 2024/2025.
-We aim to explore the techniques developed in **Banbura, M., Giannone, D. and L. Reichlin (2010).
-Large Bayesian Vector Autoregressions, Journal of Applied econometrics, Vol. 25, 71 – 92** (you can find this article [here](https://onlinelibrary.wiley.com/doi/abs/10.1002/jae.1137) and downloadable [here](https://papers.ssrn.com/sol3/Delivery.cfm?abstractid=1292332)).
-Especially, we apply both a BVAR and a large BVAR on a new macroeconomic dataset with many columns and we assess their performances when it comes to forecasting.

-In practice, it has been seen that BVARs overfit when the number of features exceeds 10.
-The need for larger models led to the creation of LBVARs where, by controlling the shrinkage in the prior, one can fit a BVAR on larger datasets without overfitting.

-In this project, we compare the forecasting performance of BVAR and LBVAR when the number of features increase.
+This repository supports the **Bayesian Statistics** lecture at ENSAE Paris (2024–2025).
+We build upon the techniques introduced by [Banbura, Giannone & Reichlin (2010)](https://onlinelibrary.wiley.com/doi/abs/10.1002/jae.1137) ([downloadable PDF](https://papers.ssrn.com/sol3/Delivery.cfm?abstractid=1292332)), focusing on **Bayesian Vector Autoregressions (BVARs)** and their high-dimensional extension, **Large Bayesian Vector Autoregressions (LBVARs)**.

+## Motivation
+- **BVAR** models tend to overfit when the number of variables exceeds 10.
+- **LBVAR** addresses this issue by incorporating adaptive shrinkage, enabling reliable estimation even in large-dimensional settings.

+## What This Project Offers
+- **Implementation:** We provide code to estimate both BVAR and LBVAR models.
+- **Macroeconomic Dataset:** We apply these models to an extensive macroeconomic dataset.
+- **Performance Comparison:** We evaluate how each model’s forecast accuracy evolves as the number of variables grows.

+## Key Takeaways
+1. **Scalability:** LBVAR can handle larger datasets without succumbing to overfitting.
+2. **Forecasting Power:** LBVAR generally delivers more robust predictions, especially in high-dimensional scenarios.